Magoli1/carla-pre-crash-scenario-generator/README.md

 # Pre Crash Scenario Generator

 ## Performance tests can be run using
+timings.csv holds the timestamp for everyone run of the pipeline as a timestamp, with its descriptions ram_usage.csv holds the ram usage by the python process in Kb and its descriptions
 ```
 python generator.py --config 1_config.yaml --loglevel WARN
 ```